aliciasoliveiraa/OHANA/README.md

 **Directory Structure:**
 - *data-processing:* This folder contains scripts for preprocessing of datasets, including format conversions, rotations, resizing, and selection of slices.

-- *simulation-model:* This folder contains two levels of artifact severity in medical images.
-Level 1 contains motion artifacts, and level 2 simulates aliasing, magnetic susceptibility, and noise.
+- *simulation-model:* This folder contains the artifact simulation model, which simulates motion, aliasing, magnetic susceptibility, and noise.

 - *ohana-fl-fedprox:* This folder contains experiments for the FedProx algorithm.
 FedProx adds a proximal term to the loss function, which helps handle system heterogeneity across the participating devices.